orinverse/orin/depends/README.md

   resides in the `depends` directory, and the log file is printed out automatically in case of build error.
 After successful build log files are moved along with package archives
 - `LTO`: Enable options needed for LTO.
 Does not add `-flto` related options to *FLAGS.
+- `NO_HARDEN=1`: Don't use hardening options when building packages

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Dash Core's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Orin Core's configure.
 In this case, `--disable-wallet`.

 ### Additional targets